Zhiznevski/nodejs2025Q2-service/README.md

 npm start
 ```

+Create .env file with all necessery env variable ( see .env.example)
 After starting the app on port (4000 as default) you can open
 in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.